L-VinayKumar/YouTube-Sentiment-Analysis/README.md

 ## Methodology:

     1. Description
+    2. Data collection
-    2. Objective Statement
+    3. Objective Statement
-    3. Prerequisite
+    4. Prerequisite
+    5. Data Preprocessing
-    4. Analyze the sentiments
+    6. Analyze the sentiments
-    5. Conclusion
+    7. Conclusion

 ### Description:
 This project works by scraping YouTube comments and identify the sentiment of comments and shows the WordCloud of most frequent words/emojis and positive/negative sentiment.